 - Bit 7 to 8 Spare, for future use and set to "0".

-Octets "p to (p+3)" or "q to (q+15)" (IPv4 (Connect) Address / IPv6 (Connect) Address fields), if present, shall contain the address value of the Application Server Proxy towards which the in-band connection shall be established.
+Octets "p to (p+3)" or "q to (q+15)" (Destination IPv4 (Connection) Address / Destination IPv6 (Connection) Address fields), if present, shall contain the address value of the AS Proxy towards which the connection shall be established.

-When present, the Port Number field shall contain the destination Port Number to be used to establish the in-band connection.
+When present, the Port Number field shall contain the destination Port Number to be used to establish the connection.